usmanwardag/dollar_bot/README.md

 To run the script automatically at startup / reboot, simply add the `.run_forever.sh` script to your `.bashrc` file, which executes whenever you reboot your system.

-## Configuring Email Credentials for SMTP: Sending Emails from Your Account"
+## Configuring Email Credentials for SMTP: Sending Emails from Your Account

 **SMTP (Simple Mail Transfer Protocol)** is a standard protocol for sending emails.
 It is widely used for sending email messages from one server to another.
 In the code, we are using SMTP to send emails via a Gmail account.
 Here's how the SMTP configuration and usage work: